mennooo/apex-modular-js/README.md

 - 4: Encapsulate kscope.message module inside keyboardShortcuts module (advanced usage)

 In example 4, it's not longer needed to include the message module in the `config.json` because it will be bundled as part of the keyboardShortcuts module.
 Feel free to test this out.

+## How the project works

+### Bundling all modules and widgets

+It's developed to demonstrate how to bundle required modules and widgets into a single file to add to your APEX application.
+A module dependency loader loads required clientside modules as part of the module.

+For instance:
+- The module message.js requires jQuery and <a href="https://sciactive.com/pnotify/" target="_blank">pNotify</a> in order to work when bundled.
+- The module keyboardShortcuts requires <a href="https://github.com/madrobby/keymaster" target="_blank">keymaster</a> and our message module in order to work when bundled.